 Most Innovative University

-This fall, most UMBC courses will be offered online with enhanced teaching techniques.
-A limited number of classes will include in-person elements.
-Learn more about UMBC’s plans for fall, support for students, and health resources.
+This spring, most UMBC courses are being offered online with enhanced teaching techniques.
+For Fall 2021, we plan to significantly increase in-person learning, within required safety constraints.
+Learn more about UMBC’s plans, support for students, and health resources.

 To our Black students, faculty, and staff:

 Our UMBC community is committed to helping you achieve excellence as a student and beyond.
 Whether breaking boundaries in the classroom and the lab, or stretching your limits on stage or the playing field, Retrievers are in it #UMBCTogether.

 Explore each and every angle.

 “Transfer students bring a wealth of knowledge and experiences to our campus,” says UMBC’s Chloe Terrell.
 “Without them, we wouldn’t be the vibrant community we are.”
 Continue reading Retrievers buck ‘traditional’ timelines and redefine success

 Jordan Troutman’s experience as a Meyerhoff Scholar and member of the Honors College, and involvement with the National Society for Black Engineers, Student Government Association, and Center for Democracy and Civic Life have all informed his UMBC experience, where he’s had space to develop his authentic self and build confidence that he can do impactful work.
 “I think that’s the beauty of this school,” Troutman shares.
 “You can be whoever you want.”
 Continue reading UMBC’s Jordan Troutman to continue algorithmic fairness research as Knight-Hennessy Scholar at Stanford